atom0s/XiPackets/world/server/0x000A/README.md

 _The local players rotation direction._

-This value is packed when being sent in packets and is convertable to its proper FFXI based radian as follows:
+This value is packed when being sent in packets and is convertible to its proper FFXI based radian as follows:

 ```cpp
 double __cdecl FUNC_enDirNetToCli(uint8_t dir)